 What is Clearing?

 Clearing is a part of the UCAS (University and Colleges Admissions Service) university application process.
-It is a way for universities to fill spaces they’ve got left for the new academic year, and gives anyone who doesn’t hold an offer a chance of finding somewhere.
+It is a way for universities to fill spaces they’ve got left for the new academic year, and gives anyone who doesn’t hold an offer a chance of finding a university place.

 You can use Clearing to find a place at university if: